Princess Louise d'Artois: Issue

 ∞ Princess Luisa Immacolata of the Two Sicilies (daughter of King Ferdinand II of the Two Sicilies and Maria Theresa of Austria).

-∞ Infanta Adelgundes of Portugal, Duchess of Guimarães (daughter of King Miguel of Portugal and Adelaide of Löwenstein-Wertheim-Rosenberg).
+∞ Infanta Adelgundes of Portugal, Duchess of Guimarães (daughter of King Miguel I of Portugal and Adelaide of Löwenstein-Wertheim-Rosenberg).

 Death

 Louise died on 1 February 1864, aged 44, in the Palazzo Giustinian in Venice.
 She was buried in her grandfather Charles X's crypt at the Franciscan Kostanjevica Monastery in Görz, Austria (now Nova Gorica, Slovenia).

 Other members of the French Royal Family buried there include her brother Henri, Count of Chambord, her aunt Marie Thérèse of France, and her uncle Louis Antoine, Duke of Angoulême.